Tan4ek/socks5-vpn-docker/README.md

 Docker compose socks5 and vpn server

 # Configuration
-In a file 'dante-entrypoint.sh' you can find username and password for SOCKS5 (in an example username is 'suck-rkn', password is 'telegram')
-'sockd.conf' have all configuration for dante-server (SOCKS5) There are default ports in a file 'docker-compose' - 1088/tcp, 1194/udp, 443/tcp for OpenVPN, 8088/tcp, 9443/tcp/udp (actualy I don't know udp or tcp and I opened them all) for MTProto proxy - which must be opened
+There are default ports in a file 'docker-compose' - 1088/tcp, 1194/udp, 443/tcp for OpenVPN, 8088/tcp, 9443/tcp/udp (actualy I don't know udp or tcp and I opened them all) for MTProto proxy - which must be opened

 # How to run